 2011 Richard Ohmann Outstanding Article in College English Journal Award Recipient:

 Nancy Welch's article "We're here, and we're not going anywhere: Why working class rhetorical traditions still matter" is very much in the spirit of Richard Ohmann's commitments to working class politics.
 The article examines the rhetorical ingenuity and successes of the 2008 Republic Windows and Doors workers' six-day protest in Chicago.
-Welch argues "students of public writing and rhetoric, concerned with how ordinary people can claim and hold a platform from which to speak and be heard" have much to learn from this protest and that we writing teachers should see ourselves as workers and study and use the political rhetorics of working class movements.
+Welch argues "students of public writing and rhetoric, concerned with how ordinary pole can claim and hold a platform from which to speak and be heard" have much to learn from this protest and that we writing teachers should see ourselves as workers and study and use the political rhetorics of working class movements.
 It's a powerful piece, attuned to the realities of the labor and responsibilities of the writing teacher.
-In her own words, Welch's study "can further enrich what it means to compose."
+In her own words, Welch's study "can further enrich what it means to compose.

 2010 Susan C. Jarratt, "Classics and Counterpublics in Nineteenth-Century Historically Black Colleges", Volume 72, Number 2 (November 2009)